lucasgiutavares/Portfolio/README.md

 ## Data Collection and Report - Information and Methodological Support Center (CIAM - Fluminense Football Club)

-The objective of this work was to give a report on soccer performance of the main Brazillian Clubs on the last 5 years.
+The objective of this work was to give a report on soccer performance of the main Brazillian Clubs Academies on the last 5 years.
 Here I used Excel and MS Power Point.

 [PDF Link](https://www.dropbox.com/s/t0qz83mvttsaj2m/Relat%C3%B3rio%20Base%20Brasil.pdf?dl=0)